ml6team/aws-promote-code/README.md

 git tag -f staging
 git push -f origin staging
 ```
 At this point tests can be run on your staging environment.
-After these test ran successfully you can add the `production-tag` to deploy to production:
+After these test ran successfully you can add the `production-tag` to finally deploy to production:
 ```
 git tag prod
 git push origin prod
 ```

+For further information about the MLOps template see the [Training-Pipeline-ReadMe](/training_pipeline/README.md), where everything regarding the pipeline is explained in detail.